Marcus Camby

-High school
+Early life

-Camby, a native of Connecticut, began his high school career at Conard High School in West Hartford.
-He transferred to Hartford Public High School where he finished his high school education.
+Marcus Dion Camby was born on March 22, 1974, in Hartford, Connecticut.
+Camby began his high school career at Conard High School in West Hartford, Connecticut.
+He transferred to Hartford Public High School.
 In his senior season, Camby averaged 27 points, 11 rebounds, 8 blocks and 8 assists, en route to a 27–0 record and state title.
 He was named Gatorade's Connecticut Player of the Year.

 College career

 Camby played three seasons for the UMass Minutemen.
-He had an NCAA freshman record 105 total rejections during his first year at UMass, and was named the Atlantic 10's Freshman of the Year.
+He had an NCAA freshman record 105 total blocks during his first year at UMass, and was named the Atlantic 10's Freshman of the Year.
 Camby was named to the A-10's First Team during his sophomore season in 1994–95, as the Minutemen reached the Elite Eight of the NCAA Tournament.

 Camby won the John R. Wooden Award and the Naismith College Player of the Year Award during the 1995–96 season.
 He led UMass to numerous #1 rankings and the 1996 NCAA Final Four.
 In the NCAA tournament, Camby set a tourney record of 43 total blocked shots in 11 games.
-On April 29, 1996, Camby announced that he would forgo his senior year at UMass and enter the NBA Draft.
+On April 29, 1996, Camby announced that he would forgo his senior year at UMass and enter the NBA draft.

 In 1997, UMass' visit to the Final Four was vacated by the NCAA because Camby had been found to have accepted $28,000 from two sports agents.
 As part of the penalty, the school was forced to return their $151,617 in revenue from the 1996 NCAA Tournament.
 Camby later reimbursed the school for the amount lost.
 According to a 1997 Sports Illustrated article, the agents, John Lounsbury and Wesley Spears of Connecticut, had hoped that Camby would hire them to represent him when he became a professional.
 The article reported that Camby had also received "jewelry, rental cars and prostitutes" from the agents.

 Camby was inducted into the UMass Athletic Hall of Fame on September 10, 2010.
 Though some criticized the school for inducting a student-athlete who caused their Final Four achievement to be vacated, others saw it as a positive recognition of one of the school's best ever athletes.

 Camby returned to school, taking online courses from UMass, and earned his degree on May 12, 2017.

-NBA career
+Professional career

 Toronto Raptors (1996–1998)

 Camby was selected second overall in the first round of the 1996 NBA draft by the Toronto Raptors.
 In his rookie season, he made the NBA All-Rookie First Team, averaging 14.8 points, 6.3 rebounds, and 2.1 blocks per game.
-On March 27, 1997, Camby had perhaps his best game as a rookie, scoring 37 points (a remarkable 47% of Toronto’s points) and grabbing 8 rebounds in a 90–79 loss against the Atlanta Hawks.
+On March 27, 1997, Camby had perhaps his best game as a rookie, scoring 37 points (a remarkable 47% of Toronto's points) and grabbing 8 rebounds in a 90–79 loss against the Atlanta Hawks.
 In the following season, Camby led the league in blocked shots with 3.7 per game.
+However, Camby's disagreements with Butch Carter led Toronto to trade him to the Knicks.